mikrono/tModLoaderWiki_kr_ko/Workshop.md

 ### Malicious Code
 Don't do it.
 The mods you upload are tagged with your Steam identity.
 You will be **permanently banned** from the browser and all of your mods will be removed.
 We will also notify Terraria and Steam staff about you and your malicious code.

+# Common Issues
+// TODO: decription.txt too long error

+### The content folder for the published item is missing?!
+Unconfirmed: If there is a Workshop folder in the saves directory, delete it.
+Try to publish again.